 Search Engine Optimization is an ongoing process, you have to keep making effective changes in your optimization strategy to keep your site well working and appearing at the desired position over the web.
-We make a lot of changes on our site, from changing the theme to adding new plugins, from updating plugins to refreshing the old content.
+We make a lot of changes to our site, from changing the theme to adding new plugins, from updating plugins to refreshing the old content.
 All such things ultimately affect your ON Page SEO Health which reflects in your site’s performance and ranking.

 To make sure that your site will always perform at it’s the best level, you should perform ON Page Optimization on regular time slices.
 This is because, only link building is an ongoing process and all things other than link building, changes frequently.
 That’s why you should take care of the optimization process more often and more carefully to maintain the site’s performance at its peak.